neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 ## Identify global values in your Quiz App

-Within the CSS code of your Quiz App are probably a lot of redundant values.
+There are probably a lot of redundant values in the CSS code of your Quiz App.
 Typical cases are:

 - colors / background colors
 - borders